What is 10k miles?

 3) fitbit surge

-– if you use fitbit products, the surge version is compatible with bluetooth 4.0 low energy (LE). it allows you to connect with cardio equipment as well.
+– if you use Fitbit products, the surge version is compatible with Bluetooth 4.0 low energy (LE).
+It allows you to connect with cardio equipment as well.

-When the race starts – run on the left side of the street, on a sidewalk if possible. this way you can avoid bumps on the road and stay focused.
+When the race starts – run on the left side of the street, on a sidewalk if possible.
+This way, you can avoid bumps on the road and stay focused.

 If you get tired or feel pain in some part of your body during the race – stop for 5

-1 week before the 10k race
+one week before a 10k race

-2 days before the 10k race
+Two days before the race

 3 hours before the 10k race